14 Chinese Proverbs About Love for the Romantic Learner

 In the classic “Peanuts” comics, Charles Schulz gave Charlie Brown the line, “Nothing takes the taste out of peanut butter quite like unrequited love.”
 You can now eloquently express the same sentiment in Chinese.

-A more literal translation of this proverb is “with love, drinking water satisfies/fills; without love, eating food (still) hungry.”
-Each of these two parts breaks down into nicely matching segments: 有情 and 无情 mean that you have or don’t have love respectively, 饮水 and 食饭 mean that you drink water or eat food and 饱 and 饥 mean that you’re satisfied or hungry, respectively.
+The proverb breaks down into two nicely matching segments: 有情 and 无情 mean that you have or don’t have love respectively, 饮水 and 食饭 mean that you drink water or eat food and 饱 and 饥 mean that you’re satisfied or hungry, respectively.

 Learning opposites like this is a great way to expand your vocabulary quickly (though it won’t help you with your romantic problems).

 13. 没有人值得你为他流泪，值得让你这么做的人不会让你哭泣 (méi yǒu rén zhí dé nǐ weì tā liú lèi, zhí dé ràng nǐ zhè me zuò de rén bú huì ràng nǐ kū qì)

 English: Nobody is worth your tears, and the one who is won’t make you cry